psathyrella/partis/manual.md

 To ask questions, or search through past discussions, please use the [google group](https://groups.google.com/forum/#!forum/partis).
 For specific issues with the software, e.g. bug reports or feature requests, on the other hand, [submit an issue](https://github.com/psathyrella/partis/issues?utf8=%E2%9C%93&q=) on github.

-### Quick Start
+### Installation with Docker

-Because partis has a lot of dependencies, you'll likely have an easier time of it using the [Docker image](https://registry.hub.docker.com/u/psathyrella/partis/) rather than installing from scratch.
+The easiest way to install partis is with the [Docker image](https://registry.hub.docker.com/u/psathyrella/partis/).
 Docker images are kind of like lightweight virtual machines, and as such all the dependencies are taken care of automatically.
-If, however, you'll be doing a lot of mucking about under the hood, bare and dockerless installation might be preferable.
+If, however, you'll be doing a lot of mucking about under the hood, plain installation might be preferable (see [Installation from scratch](#installation-from-scratch) below).

 You'll first want install Docker using their [installation instructions](https://docs.docker.com) for your particular system.
 Once Docker's installed, pull the partis image from dockerhub, start up a container from this image and attach yourself to it interactively, and compile: